Testing Packages

 Hosted or Shared Build Server

-This is often a build server that you do not own or control outside of your individual builds.
+This is often a build server that you do not own or control.
 If you set your deployment options on the server, they may likely be gone on your next build.
 The Visual Studio Online build services would land in this category.

 Configuring a Dedicated Build Server